-Consolidated financial statements Entity financial statements Overall materiality \$119 million. \$443 million.
-How we determined it Circa 5% of profit before tax from continuing operations adjusted for non-recurring items relating to the gain on the divestiture of businesses, merger related inventory step up and initial transaction costs.
-Circa 0.5% of net assets.
-Rationale for benchmark applied The engagement team believes the adjusted profit before tax is the most appropriate measure reflecting the underlying operations of the combined company.
+Consolidated financial statements Company financial statements Overall materiality \$185 million (2018: \$119 million). \$420 million (2018: \$443 million).
+How we determined it Circa 2.3% of EBITDA.
+(2018: Circa 5% of profit before tax from continuing operations adjusted for non-recurring items relating to the gain on the divestiture of businesses, merger related inventory step up and initial transaction costs) Circa 0.5% of net assets.
+Rationale for benchmark applied The engagement team believes EBITDA is the most appropriate measure reflecting the underlying operations of the group.
 The entity is a holding company whose main activity is the management of investments in subsidiaries.